Diamanda Galás: Intravenal Sound Operations (2009–present)

 After 2009 Galás found herself without a record deal, and until 2016 she was remixing and remastering her earlier works as well as recording some new songs which were made available online digitally as self-released singles.
 Galás's focus in this period was on regaining ownership and control of her entire catalogue, since the selling of her records by Mute to EMI, which passed them to BMG, had made Galás's back catalogue unavailable.
 In the meantime, two new albums, All the Way (2017) and At Saint Thomas the Apostle Harlem (2017), were released simultaneously through her own label, Intravenal Sound Operations, and a world tour followed.

 In 2019, Galás regained the rights of her back catalogue and her discography was made available again.
 The result was the release of a remastered version of her debut album The Litanies of Satan (1982), which had been originally released on Y Records.
 This was followed by the 21-minute piano work De-formation: Piano Variations (2020), which was based on music for the 1912 poem Das Fieberspital (The Fever Hospital) by the German expressionist writer Georg Heym.
+As work on remastering her previous releases continued, Galás made available another two remastered works: her albums Diamanda Galas (1984) and The Divine Punishment (1986), which came out in October 2021 and in June 2022 respectively.

 In August 2022, Galás released the studio album Broken Gargoyles.
-The first incarnation of the work was played in July 2021 as a sound installation at the Nikolaikapelle (former Kapellen Leprosarium - Leper Sanctuary) in Hanover, Germany.
+The first incarnation of the work was played in July 2021 as a sound installation at the Nikolaikapelle (former Kapellen Leprosarium – Leper Sanctuary) in Hanover, Germany.
 Earlier versions had been performed at the Dark Mofo festival and other live music events, and sections of it had also been included in different multi-media installations.
 The inspiration came from a pre-First World War poem by the German poet Georg Heym that Galás came across in a book about German expressionist art and poetry.
 This led her to other cultural artefacts from the period, including a 1924 book by anti-war campaigner Ernst Friedrich of photographs showing soldiers with damaged faces, which were also responsible for the album title, as 'gargoyles' was a term used by hospital staff to refer to those soldiers.
 The album comprises two long pieces titled 'Mutilatus' and 'Abiectio'.

+On 14 June 2024, a new album of live recordings was released.
+Titled Diamanda Galás in Concert (2024), it contained a selection of songs from her 2017 performances at Thalia Hall in Chicago and Neptune Theatre in Seattle.
+They were both previously unreleased songs as well as different versions of material from earlier albums.
+In September 2024, Galás released a remastered version of her album Saint of the Pit (1986).